 Most importantly, watch for any signs that your patient is willing to bear her daily cross.
 It doesn’t matter if this burden is relearning grammar late at night, or preparing from a teacher’s manual early each morning.
-If she overcomes her distaste or insecurity about these things for the sake of her child, we will lose valuable ground.
+If she overcomes her insecurity about these things for the sake of her child, we will lose valuable ground.

 That is why you must always encourage a shadowy, overwhelming terror of something they call “teaching writing.”
 This vague notion will make her lose sight of any small, achievable goals in her own education or that of her children.

-If She Prefers Math and Science…
+Does She Prefer Math and Science?

 In the final case, your patient may simply excel in math and science.
 By her Enemy-bestowed nature, she craves that which is measurable and quantifiable.
 She hesitates about writing because she perceives the subject is too fluid to teach and too subjective to grade.
 Prey upon this!
 Remind her often that teaching and evaluating writing rely too much upon guesswork.

 You may even lead the patient to believe that math and science are the only really important subjects—that writing nowadays has no worth at all.
 When you lead her to feel prideful, she will not only feel superior, but fashionably modern.

 Furthermore, convince the patient that her math- and science-loving teens will have no use for writing in college.
 Because of your sly words, she may give up on teaching a subject she finds distasteful.
 Imagine your glee when these creatures face their first biology essay—and fail!